developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/switchtoprofile/index.md

 This API function activates such Profiles.

-For example, let's say that ProfileA is unassociated and ProfileB is associated with activity B. If activity A is launched and uses the `SwitchToProfile` function to switch to ProfileA, then ProfileA will be active whenever activity A is in the foreground.
+For example, let's say that ProfileA is unassociated and ProfileB is associated with activity B. If activity A is launched and uses the `SWITCH_TO_PROFILE` function to switch to ProfileA, then ProfileA will be active whenever activity A is in the foreground.
 When activity B comes to the foreground, DataWedge will automatically switch to ProfileB.

-When activity A returns to the foreground, the app must use `SwitchToProfile` again to switch back to ProfileA.
+When activity A returns to the foreground, the app must use `SWITCH_TO_PROFILE` again to switch back to ProfileA.
 This would be done in the `onResume` method of activity A.

 ### Notes
 * Because DataWedge will automatically switch Profile when the activity is paused, Zebra recommends that this API function be called from the onResume method of the activity.